ADS-B Radar

 Manage your data

 The map refresh rate determines how often ADS-B radar is going to look for new JSON file(s) when you have the map open.
-Try to adjust the rate to the time it takes to fetch the file(s) - for example external ADS-B stations might need a bit more time.
-Increase the refresh rate to reduce network load.
+Adjust the rate to the time it takes to fetch & process the file(s) - for example multiple external ADS-B stations might need a bit more time.
+Increase the refresh time to reduce network load.

 URL for JSON notifications